MaxCyte Reports Fourth Quarter and Full Year 2022 Financial Results

-31% Total Revenue Growth for Full Year 2022 including 26% Core Business Revenue Growth and $4.6 million in Program-related Revenue

-ROCKVILLE, MD, March 15, 2023 — MaxCyte, Inc., (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development, and commercialization of next-generation cell therapeutics and to support innovative, cell-based research, today announced its fourth quarter and full year ended December 31, 2022, financial results and provided initial 2023 revenue guidance.
+ROCKVILLE, Md., March 15, 2023 (GLOBE NEWSWIRE) -- MaxCyte, Inc., (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development, and commercialization of next-generation cell therapeutics and to support innovative, cell-based research, today announced its fourth quarter and full year ended December 31, 2022, financial results and provided initial 2023 revenue guidance.

 Fourth Quarter and Full Year Highlights